 Ideally, you should place your air purifier in the middle of the room and on some elevated surface, such as a coffee table.
 If this is not a possibility, try to place it as close to the middle of your room as possible.
 Avoid walls, couches, and other obstacles.

-Typically smokers tend to gravitate to one particular room, or even chair when they smoke.
-If you’re looking for an air purifier to remove smoke odors, then placing the unit as close to where the smoke is coming from is a good idea
+Typically smokers tend to gravitate to one particular room, or even chair when they do the evil deed.
+If you’re looking for a good air purifier to remove smoke odors, then placing the unit as close to where they are smoking is coming from is a good idea

 The right installation plays a significant role in the purification process.
 You mtight choose the perfect air purifier for your room size and end up being dissatisfied with the results due to the wrong installation.

 Most of the air purifiers have a CADR rating.
 The easiest way to determine the right size of the air purifier for your room is to use the following formula:

 CADR x 1.55 = Square footage of your room.